 Drums & Percussion

-Mark Linley was a percussion and drumline coach for the Bronzeville Scholastic Institute until the program ceased in 2014.
-This past semester at DePaul, I spent a semester coaching an undergraduate percussion ensemble, overseen by percussionist and educator Michael Kozakis.
-I’ve taught private lessons to area musicians since high school, and have coached advance rhythmic studies classes for dancers.
+Mark Linley is a percussion instructor for the People's Music School in Chicago, and was a percussion and drumline coach for the Bronzeville Scholastic Institute until the program ceased in 2014.
+At DePaul University, he spent a semester coaching an undergraduate percussion ensemble overseen by percussionist and educator Michael Kozakis.
+He taught private lessons to area musicians since high school, and have coached advance rhythmic studies classes for dancers.

 Mark Linley began his percussion studies at age eight.
 By high school, he had already performed with groups ranging from the Colorado Air Force Band of the Rockies and the Disney Young Musician Symphony Orchestra, to pop sensation Shania Twain and the WSMA state honors jazz band.
-He received his bachelors of music from Roosevelt University’s Chicago College of Performing Arts, and is currently pursuing a masters degree in music performance from DePaul University.
-His teachers include Ed Harrison (Principal Timpanist – Lyric Opera of Chicago), Vadim Karpinos (Percussionist – Chicago Symphony Orchestra), David Herbert (Principal Timpanist- Chicago Symphony Orchestra), and Paul Wertico (Pat Metheny Group).
+He received his bachelors of music performance from Roosevelt University’s Chicago College of Performing Arts, and his masters degree in music performance from DePaul University's school of music.
+His teachers included Ed Harrison (Principal Timpanist – Lyric Opera of Chicago), Vadim Karpinos (Percussionist – Chicago Symphony Orchestra), David Herbert (Principal Timpanist- Chicago Symphony Orchestra), and Paul Wertico (Pat Metheny Group).

-Equally active in both orchestral and jazz groups, Mark has performed with artists ranging from the Wisconsin Philharmonic to Chicago jazz legend Henry Johnson.
+Equally active in both orchestral and jazz groups, Mark has performed with artists ranging from the Wisconsin Philharmonic and the Rockford Symphony to Chicago jazz legend Henry Johnson.
 He is highly active in world percussion, with an emphasis on the music of Cuba, Columbia, Venezuela, and Brazil.
-Mark also accompanies many modern dance classes throughout Chicago, and has been teaching percussion for many years.
+Mark also accompanies modern dance classes for Columbia College and throughout Chicago, and has been teaching percussion privately for many years.

 Vocal coach, musical theater